 Please refer to our Privacy Notice here for details of how we process your data.

 Disclaimer : Your personal information will be held and used in accordance with the Data Protection Act 1998.
 Fulneck School will not disclose your details to any third parties or unauthorised person or body.
 Your data will be used to keep you up to date with School information only.
 If at any time you wish your details to be removed from our database, please email us at firstname.lastname@example.org

 Dates for your diaries

-Former Pupils' Annual Dinner at 7.15pm - Venue and guest speaker to be confirmed.
+Former Pupils' Annual Dinner at 7.15pm - At the Leeds Hilton Hotel.
+Guest speaker to be confirmed.

 Former Pupils' Christingle Service, Fulneck Church 7.15pm.

 THE PRESIDENT OF THE FORMER PUPILS’ ASSOCIATION FOR 2017 - 2018 IS TREVOR KERNOHAN.

 I think I am correct in stating that I am the first President of the Association not to have been a former pupil, although I hope that my 40 years, from 1972 to 2012, as a member of staff gives some credibility to my appointment.
 Robin Hutton, former pupil and member of staff was due to take on the role this summer, but sadly earlier this year, just before his 99th birthday, he passed away.
 It was a great honour to be asked to take over the position.
 Like a number of my former staff colleagues I became an honorary member of the Association following my retirement.